Project Categories & Rubric

-Below you will find a list of the project categories for the student technology fairs, and the rubrics that are used to grade them.
+Below you will find a list of the project categories for the student technology fairs and the rubric that will be used to evaluate the project.

 1. 3-D Rendering/Non-linear Animation

 An entry in this category is a printed, rendered, or animated product created with software including (but not limited to) CAD software, VectorWorks, Google SketchUp, or any other non-linear animation software.
 Entries could include architectural or mechanical designs or 3-D Worlds which include rendered architectural, mechanical and environmental objects.
 Printed projects or projects displayed by video or computer output should be accompanied by materials which explain how the software was used to produce the intended result and help viewers understand the design process that was used.
-This category also includes virtual worlds such as MineCraft.
-This will be judged using the General Scoring Rubric.
+This category also includes virtual worlds such as Minecraft.

 3. Innovative Technology Use

 An entry in this category is a product that does not neatly fit into any of the other categories.
 Technology is continually progressing and this category encourages you to use innovative ideas.
 This may include social media or other imaginative applications.
-Pre-planning documentation materials such as a storyboard and a flowchart are required (examples).
-This will be judged using the General Scoring Rubric.
+Pre-planning documentation materials such as a storyboard and a flowchart are required.

 4. Mobile Apps

 An entry in this category is an app that is specifically developed for a mobile device (phone, tablet, slate, etc.).
 This app can be developed for any operating system (Android, iOS, etc.) as long as the entrant has a mobile device that can run the app on the day of the fair.
 This app may be created using an app development website, but it may not be just a link to mobile-friendly web pages.
 The app will be judged based upon planning, organization and creation.
-Pre-planning documentation materials such as a storyboard and a flowchart are required (examples).
-This will be judged using the General Scoring Rubric.
+Pre-planning documentation materials such as a storyboard and a flowchart are required.

 5. Music and Sound Design

 An entry in this category will be an original digitally created aural or sound project.
-Examples include an original song, a sound story, sound track for a movie, a 60-second radio commercial or other similar product.
+Examples include an original song, a sound story, soundtrack for a movie, a 60-second radio commercial or other similar product.
 Demonstration and presentation will be done via headphones.
 A script or flowchart of the process including the development tools used is required (examples).
 Complying with copyright laws is especially important in this category.
 Copyrighted material may not be used.
 We would suggest that you use music that is original or licensed under Creative Commons.
-This will be judged using the General Scoring Rubric.

 7. Video or Linear Presentation (includes animation)